 If indicated by a peer MLD, an MLD should take into account the preferred TID-to-link mapping when it initiates a new TID-to-link mapping.
 In addition, an AP MLD should take into account the traffic flow(s) affiliated with the non-AP MLD and the capabilities and constraints (if any) of the non-AP MLD.

-NOTE 1—A non-AP MLD can indicate its constraints (such as single radio) during multi-link setup.
+NOTE 2—A non-AP MLD can indicate its constraints (such as single radio) during multi-link setup.

+NOTE 3––A non-AP MLD can indicate its link preferences by using the link specific Reason Codes in the TID-To-Link Mapping element.

-A multi-radio non-AP MLD should accept a TID-to-link mapping initiated by its associated AP MLD
+An AP MLD may set the Priority subfield of the TID-To-Link Control field in a TID-to-link Mapping element to 1 to indicate that the requested TID-to-link mapping is strongly preferred.
+An AP MLD should not use NO REASON Reason Code in a TID-to-link mapping request with the Priority subfield set to 1.A non-AP MLD should accept a TID-to-link mapping initiated by its associated AP MLD with Priority subfield set to 1.

 When two MLDs have negotiated a TID-to-link mapping, either MLD may teardown the negotiated TID-to- link mapping by sending an individually addressed TID-To-Link Mapping Teardown frame, except a non-AP MLD shall not tear down a negotiated TID-to-link mapping if the current TID-to-link mapping was established by an advertisement of TID-to-link mapping.
+Also, a non-AP MLD should not tear down a negotiated TID-to-link mapping if the current TID-to-link mapping was initiated by the AP MLD indicating a Priority subfield value of 1; instead, the non-AP MLD should initiate a new TID-to-link mapping negotiation.

 After teardown, if a mapping scheme is advertised by the AP MLD as described in 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames)), the MLDs shall operate in the established mode as described in 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames), otherwise they shall operate in the default mapping mode (see 35.3.7.1.2 (Default mapping mode)).

 If an MLD has successfully negotiated the TID-to-link mapping with a peer MLD, both the MLD and the peer MLD shall update uplink and/or downlink TID-to-link mapping information according to the negotiated TID-to-link mapping.
 In case a TID-to-link mapping of a specific TID is missing in the negotiation, the most recent TID-to-link mapping of this TID remains unchanged and valid.
 If an MLD has failed to negotiate the TID-to-link mapping with a peer MLD, the most recent TID-to-link mapping of all TID remains unchanged and valid.